pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Purpose and Strategic Role**

-The Dynasty Trust is not just a legal documentâ€”it's the constitutional framework for your family's financial future.
+The Dynasty Trust is not just a legal document—it's the constitutional framework for your family's financial future.
 It accomplishes several critical objectives:

 1. **Wealth Preservation**: Assets placed in the trust are protected from creditors, lawsuits, and divorces
 2. **Tax Minimization**: Eliminates estate tax at each generation and avoids state income tax